 Ratings in depth

-Update: It seems like Google is halting production on Google Glass, but that doesn't mean Glass is done forever.
-The current program will shut down while Google will take steps to improve "future versions of Glass."
+Previously, it seemed like Google was halting production on Google Glass forever with reports stating that the current program had shut down with the company taking steps to improve "future versions of Glass."

 We've also reached out to several avid Glass Explorers to see what they had to say about the matter, and what suggestions they had about improving Glass.
 Most chimed in with insightful feedback and seem hopeful that Google bring forth an even better Glass experience.